 Western Union and the follow-up, both released in the UK on Stateside,

-had already received airplay on Big L. Western Union was in the Fab Forty
+had already received airplay on Big L. The track was in the Fab Forty

-obliged to compete with the British version by the Searchers.
+obliged to compete with the virtually-identical British version by the Searchers.

 Sound of Love ( a US # 36), was released shortly afterwards, but Big

-L favoured the B-side, Sympathy, which made its only Fab appearance in
+L favoured the B-side, Sympathy, which made a one-week Fab appearance in

 the climber list of May 21st.
-However, over a month later, the single resurfaced.
+However, over a month later, the single was flipped and resurfaced.

 On June 25th, Sound of Love was picked as Tony Brandon's climber, and